dnp3/opendnp3/README.md

 Opendnp3 is a portable, scalable, and rigorously tested implementation of the DNP3 (www.dnp.org) protocol stack written in C++11.
-The library can handle the largest front end processor loads, but can also be ported to run on various microcontrollers.
+The library is designed for high-performance applications like many concurrent TCP sessions or huge device simulations.
+It also embeds very nicely on Linux.

-Langauge bindings are available.
+Language bindings are available.
 Consult the documentation.